Leadership Lab and Tāke Tuia

 Te Ara Kahurangi is a partnership between Leadership Lab, Tāke Tuia and Mana Tahuna.
 Together, these three organisations provide an immense range of leadership experience to this initiative.

-Tāke Tuia is a cultural competency training and consultancy focussing on Māori narratives, and Māori engagement and guidance.
+Tāke Tuia is a cultural competency training and consultancy focusing on Māori narratives and Māori engagement and guidance.

 Mana Tahuna are a kaupapa Māori Charitable Trust committed to and leading positive systemic change for the community and the Taiao.